020 7412 8882

 Security

 Hard copy and computerised records are stored, reviewed and updated securely and confidentially.
 Records are securely destroyed when no longer required.
 Confidential information is only seen by personnel who need to see it and the team are trained on our policies and procedures to keep patient information confidential.
+All confidential information is sent via secure methods.
+Electronic communications and stored data are encrypted.
+All computerised clinical records are backed up and encrypted copies are kept off-site.
+No information or comments about patients are posted on social networking or blogging sites.

 Data Breach

-Podogo has appropriate procedures to ensure personal data breaches are detected, reported and investigated effectively, including procedures to assess and then report any breaches to the Information Commissioner’s Office (ICO) where the individual is likely to suffer some form of damage, e.g. through identity theft or confidentiality breach.
+Podogo Ltd has appropriate procedures to ensure personal data breaches are detected, reported and investigated effectively, including procedures to assess and then report any breaches to the Information Commissioner's Office (ICO) where the individual is likely to suffer some form of damage, e.g. through identity theft or confidentiality breach.

-Podogo will report serious data breaches to the ICO within 72 hours of becoming aware of the essential facts.
+Podogo Ltd will report serious data breaches to the ICO within 72 hours of becoming aware of the essential facts.
 The practice will keep a log of all personal data breaches and record the basic facts, effects of the breach and remedial action taken.

 Accessing Your Information

-A patient may challenge information held on record and, following investigation, should the information be inaccurate Podogo will correct the records and inform the patient of the change in writing.
+A patient may challenge information held on record and, following investigation, should the information be inaccurate Podogo Ltd will correct the records and inform the patient of the change in writing.

-When the practice receives a third-party request for information on someone else’s behalf (e.g. from a solicitor) evidence of their permission will be requested, this could be a written authority to make a request or a power of attorney.
+Third Party Requests: When the practice receives a third-party request for information on someone else's behalf (e.g. from a solicitor) evidence of their permission will be requested, this could be a written authority to make a request or a power of attorney.

-• The Court of Protection in England & Wales;
+• The Court of Protection in England & Wales

-• The Sheriff Court in Scotland; and
+• The Sheriff Court in Scotland

 • The High Court (Office of Care and Protection) in Northern Ireland